Rage (music genre): History

-Forerunners (2010s)
+2010s: Origins

-Among the immediate precursors of rage are beats made by Mike Will Made-It, beats made by Dun Deal and C4 for 1017 Thug by Young Thug and beats by Metro Boomin and Southside from the mid-2010s.
+Among the immediate precursors of rage are beats made by Mike Will Made It, beats made by Dun Deal and C4 for 1017 Thug by Young Thug, and beats by Metro Boomin and Southside from the mid-2010s.
 Metro produced Future's 2015 song "I Serve the Base", which has been described as an early rage track.
-Abo Kado, writing for Mikiki, suggested that rage beats primarily evolved from the production styles of Pi'erre Bourne, Maaly Raw and F1lthy, all of whom integrated trap music and synthesizer melodies in their beats, derived strong influence from video game music, and also worked closely with rappers Playboi Carti and Lil Uzi Vert.
-The production style of Pi'erre Bourne and music of Lil Uzi Vert were, in turn, influenced by the music of Wiz Khalifa and producer Sledgren, who sometimes incorporated video game samples in their music and were, in turn, influenced by early attempts to fuse European synthesizer-based music with hip-hop and contemporary R&B during the 2000s by Polow Da Don and others.
+Abo Kado, writing for Mikiki, suggested that rage beats primarily evolved from the production styles of Pi'erre Bourne, Maaly Raw, and F1lthy, all of whom integrated trap music and synthesizer melodies in their beats, derived strong influence from video game music, and also worked closely with rappers Playboi Carti and Lil Uzi Vert.
+The production style of Pi'erre Bourne and the music of Lil Uzi Vert were, in turn, influenced by the music of Wiz Khalifa and producer Sledgren, who sometimes incorporated video game samples in their music and were, in turn, influenced by early attempts to fuse European synthesizer-based music with hip-hop and contemporary R&B during the 2000s by Polow Da Don and others.

-Origins (2020s)
+2020s: Development and popularity

 Playboi Carti has often been suggested as either an originator or primary popularizer of rage, laying the foundation of the genre on his 2018 album Die Lit, mostly produced by Pi'erre Bourne.
-It's also often suggested that the foundation of rage has been laid with Playboi Carti's Whole Lotta Red album, released in late 2020 and mostly produced by F1lthy.
-Despite its initially mixed reception by fans, the album would come to largely define the genre, with much of what came after either heavily influenced by or trying to directly replicate the album's style.
+It's also often suggested that the foundation of rage had been laid with Playboi Carti's Whole Lotta Red, released in 2020 and mostly produced by F1lthy.
+Despite its initially mixed reception, the album would come to largely define the genre, with much of what came after either heavily influenced by or trying to directly replicate the album's style.